c9s/bbgo/doc/development/adding-new-exchange.md

 - [ ] Add the exchange constructor to the exchange instance factory function.
 - [ ] Add extended fields to the ExchangeSession struct. (optional)

+# Tools

+- Use a tool to convert JSON response to Go struct <https://mholt.github.io/json-to-go/>
+- Use requestgen to generate request builders <https://github.com/c9s/requestgen>
+- Use callbackgen to generate callbacks <https://github.com/c9s/callbackgen>

 # Implementation

 Go to `pkg/types/exchange.go` and add your exchange type: